awentzonline/coolmit/README.md

 -----
 Stage your git commit, then run:

-coolmit desired_prefix "A commit message"
+git coolmit desired_prefix "A commit message"

 License
 -------